 An osteopathic visit can last up to 30 minutes, depending on the individual’s needs and condition.
 Every appointment will vary in time depending on the number of conditions being treated and where you are at in your healing process.

 The number of visits to your osteopath may vary depending on your individual condition and the severity.
 Your Osteopath will be able to provide an estimate of the number of treatments needed, after assessing your medical history and performing a physical osteopathic examination.
 Your treatment plan will be fully agreed with you before any treatment is undertaken.

-No, you do not need to be referred by a doctor in order to see an osteopath in New Zealand.
-Osteopathic practitioners are considered primary healthcare practitioners and can assess and treat your musculoskeletal condition without a referral from your doctor.
+No, you do not need a referral to see an osteopath in New Zealand.
+Osteopathic practitioners are considered primary healthcare practitioners and can assess and treat your musculoskeletal condition without a referral from your doctor or other healthcare professional.

 The cost of an osteopathic appointment varies depending on whether you are claiming an injury under ACC or privately.
 The cost for an initial private treatment is $110, and the follow-up treatment is $105.
 For an ACC claim, the initial treatment cost is $80, and follow-up treatment is $75.

 Yes, all private health insurers cover osteopathic treatment.
 However, the level of cover will depend on the exact policy you have taken out.
 It is best to check with your insurance provider to see what coverage they offer for osteopathy.

 Yes, We can handle all your ACC paperwork and lodge your claim for you.
 ACC claims automatically are given 16 ACC-funded osteopathic treatments over a 12-month period.
 If you already have an ACC claim, please bring this information with you to your first appointment.